-All monthly lodgements are completed online on RevNet:
+All monthly lodgements are completed online on RevenueSA Online:

-revnet.sa.gov.au
+revenuesaonline.sa.gov.au

 The employer is required to calculate the tax payable and send the payment of tax to RevenueSA.

 The Commissioner may, at any time by notice in writing, require an employer to lodge further or more detailed returns.